heptarch/heptarch.github.io/drafts/demon.md

 </span>

 "I...
 I feared as much.
-Susan is too ill to travel to Aberdeen, but we want what is best for you, and what He clearly wills with his living breath, this beannachd ann an còmhdach.<label for="sn-3"
+Susan is too ill to travel to Aberdeen, but we want what is best for you, and what He clearly wills with His living breath by this beannachd ann an còmhdach.<label for="sn-3"
        class="margin-toggle sidenote-number">
 </label>
 <input type="checkbox"